-- Cut back on fertilizing the plat during the fall and winter seasons.
+- Cut back on fertilizing the plant during the fall and winter seasons.
 It is normal for growth to slow or stop altogether during this time.

 - Add coconut coir to organic materials to prepare the organic potting soil.

-- If you witness salt crusts on the surface of the soil, wash it with a high-pressure water hose.
+- If you witness salt crusts on the soil’s surface, wash it with a high-pressure water hose.

 5. Temperature Stress

 Many houseplants, such as Prayer Plants, are not accustomed to being exposed to chilly temperatures.